influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ```

+Save the above script as `/tmp/kapacitor_udf/printer_data.py`.

-This python script has two python dependencies `requests` and `numpy`.
+> This Python script has two Python dependencies: `requests` and `numpy`.
 They can easily be installed via `pip` or your package manager.
-Then save the above script as `/tmp/kapacitor_udf/printer_data.py`.

-At this point we have a  task ready to go and a script to generate some fake data with anomalies.
+At this point we have a task ready to go, and a script to generate
-Now we can create a recording of our fake data so that we can easily iterate on the task.
+some fake data with anomalies.
+Now we can create a recording of our
+fake data so that we can easily iterate on the task:

 ```
 # Start the recording in the background